Home > All Recipes > Breakfast > Almond Croissants With Almond Cream Filling

 Almond Croissants With Almond Cream Filling

 This post may contain affiliate links.
-Read my Disclosure Policy.
+See my disclosure policy.

 Since I first published this almond croissant recipe in 2020, it continues to be one of the most popular recipes on the blog.
 And rightfully so.
 I mean, does it get any better than taking day-old buttery croissants made at home, and reviving them with a wildly delicious almond cream filling that takes only 15 minutes to make?

-Steven commented – “This is a great recipe.
+This is a great recipe.
 I make them all of the time.
 I actually have added an equal amount of vanilla and today I used a duck egg for added richness.
 Thank you for sharing this recipe.
-I have literally made a 1,000 of these.” ★★★★★
+I have literally made a 1,000 of these” ★★★★★ Steven

-And, if you’re like me, and you love a rich, buttery, and flaky pastry – check out the pinwheel Danish pastries or the cherry puff pastry turnovers for a couple more breakfast recipes to indulge in!
+And, if you’re like me, and you love a rich, buttery, and flaky pastry, check out the pinwheel Danish pastries or the cherry puff pastry turnovers for a couple more breakfast recipes to indulge in!

-Let’s Make The Filling
+Let’s Make The Creamy Almond Filling

-Add the egg, both flours, and almond extract.
+Next, add the egg, flours, and almond extract.

 Continue to beat until smooth and creamy.
 The cream will resemble a thin cookie dough.
-The filling is ready or can be refrigerated for up to one week.

-Almond cream spread on the top of a croissant with almond slivers.
+Butter and Bliss almond cream spread on the top of a croissant with almond slivers.

 Place a few sliced almonds on top and bake for about 15 minutes – or until the cream has melted and created a sugar shell on top of the croissant.

+Tip!
 For a pretty presentation, I like to sprinkle my almond croissant with a little powdered sugar.
 Serve the croissants warm and watch them disappear fast!

-💛 I love hearing when you make one of my recipes – and these croissants are a reader favorite!
+I love hearing when you make one of my recipes – and these croissants are a reader favorite!
 Join the conversation in the comments below and let me know if you made your own croissants or used store-bought pastries.
 More importantly, how many did you devour before others noticed you made almond croissants? 🙂

-Amazingly Delicious Almond Cream Filled Croissants
+Almond Cream Filled Croissants

-5 from 19 reviews
+4.9 from 21 reviews

-Servings10 Croissants
+Yield10 Croissants

 Prep15 minutes